T-Camp: An InterCampus Retreat for Transgender, Nonbinary, & Gender Questioning Students

 - You wish to gain knowledge regarding trans issues, self-care and wellness, and accessing resources and support

-T*Camp is built on UC Irvine's ground-breaking TGQQ Retreat in Spring 2011, which brought together trans/genderqueer and gender questioning UCI students for a 1-day retreat.
+T-Camp is built on UC Irvine's ground-breaking TGQQ Retreat in Spring 2011, which brought together trans/genderqueer and gender questioning UCI students for a 1-day retreat.
 UCI and other California colleges decided to expand UCI's model to a 3-day intercampus retreat.
-Our hope is to improve the lives of TGQQ students who often do not have a large TGQQ community on their own campuses and to create more trans-friendly campuses everywhere.
-T*Camp 2012 included 51 students from 16 campuses (plus 13 facilitators), and was the first retreat of its kind in the nation.
-T*Camp 2013 included 52 students from 20 campuses and 15 staff facilitators.
-T*Camp 2014 included 53 students from 22 campuses and 12 staff facilitators.
-T*Camp 2015 included 47 students from 21 campuses and 13 staff facilitators.
-SoCal T*Camp 2016 included 55 students from 20 campuses and 10 staff facilitators.
-SoCal T*Camp 2017 included 60 students from 19 campuses and 9 staff facilitators.
-SoCal T*Camp 2018 included 52 students from 17 campuses and 10 staff facilitators.
+Our hope is to improve the lives of trans students who often do not have a large trans community on their own campuses and to create more trans-friendly campuses everywhere.
+T-Camp 2012 included 51 students from 16 campuses (plus 13 facilitators), and was the first retreat of its kind in the nation.
+T-Camp 2013 included 52 students from 20 campuses and 15 staff facilitators.
+T-Camp 2014 included 53 students from 22 campuses and 12 staff facilitators.
+T-Camp 2015 included 47 students from 21 campuses and 13 staff facilitators.
+SoCal T-Camp 2016 included 55 students from 20 campuses and 10 staff facilitators.
+SoCal T-Camp 2017 included 60 students from 19 campuses and 9 staff facilitators.
+SoCal T-Camp 2018 included 52 students from 17 campuses and 10 staff facilitators.
 SoCal T-Camp 2019 included 52 students from 16 campuses and 11 staff facilitators.
 SoCal T-Camp 2020 included 47 students from 12 campuses and 12 staff facilitators.
 In 2021, the first T-Camp Reunion brought together 142 people online.
 SoCal T-Camp 2022 was moved to April post-pandemic and included 44 students from 10 campuses and 15 staff facilitators.

-- T*Camp organizers will notify you in November if your application has been accepted.
+- T-Camp organizers will notify you if your application has been accepted.

-- A liability form, health & emergency contact form, and expectations contract will be completed by students accepted to attend the retreat..
-All forms and payment are due by December 1.
+- A liability form, health & emergency contact form, and expectations contract will be completed by students accepted to attend the retreat.

 - Questions regarding applications and payment may be directed to Nancy Tubbs (Director, UCR LGBT Resource Center) at 951.827.2267, email@example.com

-- T*Campers will gather on Friday at a nearby college campus for a pre-departure get-together (pizza provided).
+- T-Campers will gather on Friday at a nearby college campus for a pre-departure get-together.
 Parking is FREE.

-- A bus will provide transportation to and from the Pre-Departure Meeting location and Camp Pilgrim Pines.
+- A bus will provide transportation to and from the Pre-Departure Meeting location and Pilgrim Pines Camp.
 All participants must take this bus to and from camp.